fiberinc/handshake/README.md

 });
 ```

-You can finally run your app:
+You can now run your app:

 ```bash
 cd app